alba-lang/lang-spec/sphinx/source/lang-elems/pattern-match.rst

 already been replaced by their corresponding expressions. ``R`` represents the remaining type where all substitutions have been done as well.

-If the implicit argument does not appear in the pattern we introduce a variable pattern.
+If an implicit argument in the type does not appear in the pattern we introduce a variable pattern.
 The pattern might have an optional type.

 The argument typechecks if ``p: A`` is a valid typing judgement.
 For a variable pattern this is always the case.
 If the argument typechecks we replace the